turingschool/mod-0-curriculum/front-end/data_types.md

 _Complete this CFU **after** you've done the live GitHub lesson._

-Use everything you’ve learned with Atom, Git, GitHub, Data Types and variables, complete this challenge:
+Use everything you’ve learned with VS Code, Git, GitHub, Data Types and variables, complete this challenge:

 1. Create a new directory called `variablePractice`.
 1. Inside that directory, create a file called `variables.js`.